3rror/3rror/README.md

 ### Hi there 👋

 I am Gianluca Andreotti. 😄

-I am italian student of Computer Science, with a passion for (almost) everything computer-related.
+I am an italian student of Computer Science, with a passion for (almost) everything computer-related.